Release Policy

 • Rule type: FAILURE

-• Failure message: PipelineRun params, %v, do not match expectation, %v.
+• FAILURE message: PipelineRun params, %v, do not match expectation, %v.

 • Code: external_parameters.pipeline_run_params